spicyjack/public/notes/postgresql.md

 Create a database from `psql` for someone besides the logged in user
 - `CREATE DATABASE dbname OWNER rolename;`

+Showing specific information about all of the users in PostgreSQL
+- `SELECT * FROM pg_user;`

 What are the "template0" and "template1" databases for?
 - http://www.postgresql.org/docs/9.2/static/manage-ag-templatedbs.html